statisticsnorway/variable-search/README.md

 exposed by [Linked Data Store](https://github.com/statisticsnorway/linked-data-store-documentation).

 Functionality includes:
-* Searching through GSIM domains (specifically variables and datasets) and Lineage
+* Searching through variables and datasets
 * Listing connections between variables and datasets (which datasets use which variables and vice versa)

 The project makes limited use of the [ssb-component-library](https://github.com/statisticsnorway/ssb-component-library)